Barry Lopez, author who tied people to place, dies at 75

 Born in 1945 in Port Chester, New York, Lopez grew up in California’s San Fernando Valley and, after his mother remarried, New York City.
 In “Horizon,” he wrote that in those formative years, he developed “a desire simply to go away.
 To find what the skyline has cordoned off.”

 His later years were spent with his wife, Debra Gwartney, in a wooded area along the McKenzie River east of Eugene.
-After years of writing about the natural world and humans’ effect on climate change, he mourned the loss of acres of timber not to mention personal papers, in the September 2020 Holiday Farm fire.
+After years of writing about the natural world and humans’ effect on climate change, he mourned the loss of acres of timber, not to mention personal papers, in the September 2020 Holiday Farm fire.

+The wildfire damaged Lopez’s home so badly that he couldn’t live in it.
+The blaze also destroyed a building that stored his original manuscripts, personal letters, photos and a typewriter he used to write his books.
+The IBM Selectric III was quickly replaced with an identical model by his friends.

+“Just an incredible body of work and memories,” said his stepdaughter Stephanie Woodruff.
+“Very meticulously kept and organized.
+That (loss) was devastating, certainly.
+He wrote every single book on a typewriter.”

+Woodruff said the essay possibly helped lead to “Horizon,” a book more than two decades in the making.
+In a 2019 review, The Associated Press said the book felt like the crowning achievement of Lopez’s illustrious career, describing it as part travel journal, part history, part science lecture, part autobiography, and completely unique.

+“I do think that (the essay) released something in him to really ground and round out and complete ‘Horizon,’” Woodruff said.
+“Everything he wrote was personal, of course.”

-In a statement Saturday, his family encouraged financial support or the McKenzie River Trust, with which Lopez had worked on conservation efforts.
+In a statement Saturday, his family encouraged financial support for the McKenzie River Trust, with which Lopez had worked on conservation efforts.